by César Aira (Los fantasmas, 1990)

 César Aira seems to be in the air lately.
-Over the past few years three of his books have been translated into English by Chris Andrews and published by New Directions: An Episode in the Life of a Landscape Painter (tr.
-2006), How I Became a Nun (tr.
-2007), and Ghosts (Los Fantasmas, 1990; tr. from the Spanish by Chris Andrews, 2009).
+Over the past few years three of his books have been translated into English by Chris Andrews and published by New Directions: An Episode in the Life of a Landscape Painter (translated in 2006), How I Became a Nun (translated in 2007), and, most recently, Ghosts.
 I had never heard of Aira until Ghosts came out in February and a host of literary sites and publications reviewed him.
 However, it wasn’t until John Self posted his review of An Episode in the Life of a Landscape Painter that I remembered his name well enough to look for him.

 Aira, an Argentinian, has been publishing two to four novella length books for years, so Chris Andrews and New Directions could be busy for some time.
 Knowing how prolific Aira was caused me to approach his work with skepticism.
 How can someone put out so many books and maintain high quality?

 I can’t comment on any other works (yet) but at least in Ghosts I can see that his imagination and intelligence are for real.
 And I’m not sure, but I think his speed at writing is a strength, lending this novel a swift looseness and experimental quality I haven’t seen much before.
 In a way, it shows that Aira respects his reader.
 He’s having an intellectual conversation, and he trusts his readers to come along and see where it takes us.
 Indeed, his writing process is one of almost experimental freewriting.
 He has said he sits down at a café and writes a page.
 When he is done, he leaves.
 Apparently, the next day, rather than editing what he has written, he forges ahead, finding some way to move the story out of any corners he’s backed himself into.
 That said, this novel looks as polished as anything else out there, and the themes carry from the first page to the last in a march forward that makes it seem planned from the get-go.